cysouw/diathesis/text/c02_structure.md

 Closely related to preverbs are resultative adverbials that induce diathesis, like the applicative with *leer* in [@next].
 Also using adverbials, but of a completely different kind, are diatheses with depictive adverbials, like the anticausative with *gut* in [@nnext].
 Although these two kinds of adverbials occur in rather different kinds of diathesis, both phenomena are combined into the same chapter on adverbially marked diatheses in Chapter [-@sec:adverbials].

 ::: ex
 a.
-Ich habe in den Teich gefischt.
+Ich habe in dem Teich gefischt.
 b.
 Ich habe den Teich leergefischt.
 :::